who will you rely on for future Workday expertise and testing capability and what should you expect to need?

-What to expect in implementation
+What to expect in workday implementation support?

 Every organisation is unique in some way.
 It may be that you have clearly defined policies and HR practices around Compensation, Benefits, Talent Management, Payroll and Absence Management.
 What comes ‘out of the box’ with Workday is not tailored.
 Anyone who naively suggests that the organisation should change to adopt ‘out of the box’ processes does not have a good understanding of Workday.
 Configuration is expected and necessary.
 Your challenge will be to balance whether to invest in change management requirements versus configuration that is closer to your current practices.
-Either way, you will need to reengineer your processes to get the full efficiency gains from Workday, but it will be a case of choosing significant change to how you do things versus configuration to meet your requirements.
+Either way, you will need to reengineer your processes to get the full efficiency gains from Workday, but it will be a case of choosing a significant change to how you do things versus configuration to meet your requirements.

-More importantly, do your policies allow you to use production data in implementation?
+More importantly, do your policies allow you to use production data in workday implementation support?
 Confidence in your configuration is much harder to achieve using masked or randomised test data.
-And how much of a complete data set do you need to be able to sign-off on your configuration.
+And how much of a complete data set do you need to be able to sign-off on your configuration?
 A lot is the answer, if not all.
 Then you will have the challenge of Security in Workday.
 Your design may be good, but without your final configuration in place (that relies on good data – ideally production data) your Security set-up cannot be tested.
 This trinity of data, configuration and security will be your greatest challenge when it comes to testing and testing, testing, testing is a necessary activity before go-live.
 Figuring out which element is the issue is where expert assistance is needed.